b08x/b08x.github.io/_articles/Black Holes-The Grand Conspiracy.md

 The brain compensates for this distortion by using a process called "retinal remapping."
 Retinal remapping is the process by which the brain remaps the distorted image of the object onto the retina so that it appears to be in focus.
 This process is so effective that we are usually unaware of any distortion in the image.

-In this essay, I will explore  the possibility that the human eye may be responsible for the strange behavior of light around black holes.
-I will argue that this could have implications for our understanding of the universe, and that redirecting our focus from outer space to introspection could help us to better understand the human condition.

 The human eye is a complex organ, and our understanding of how it works is still incomplete.
 However, we do know that the eye is responsible for converting light into electrical signals that are sent to the brain.
 This process is not entirely understood, but it is believed that the eye's photoreceptors, which are located in the retina, play a key role.
 Photoreceptors are cells that are sensitive to light, and they convert light energy into electrical signals.
 These signals are then sent to the brain, where they are interpreted as visual images.

 One possible explanation for the strange behavior of light around black holes is that the human eye is not able to accurately perceive light that is emitted  from such a distance.